graphql/graphql-spec/spec/Section 4 -- Introspection.md

-GraphQL supports type name introspection at any point within a query by the meta-field `__typename: String!` when querying against any Object, Interface, or Union.
-It returns the name of the object type currently being queried.
+GraphQL supports type name introspection at any point within a query by the meta-field `__typename: String!` when querying against any Object, Interface, Union or Tagged.
+It returns the name of the object or tagged type currently being queried.

 This is most often used when querying against Interface or Union types to identify which actual type of the possible types has been returned.